Providing a safe environment

 All our staff are passionate about their jobs and very happy within their roles.
 We go above and beyond and are excited about the future.
 We want to give the children the ‘awe and wonder’ approach.
 As our mission statement outlines, we want to ‘provide a safe environment where children learn through play’.

 We have five members of staff (4 permanent).
 The manager holds a level 6 qualification with her BA Hons in Early Childhood Studies and has her Early Years Professional Status.
-The Room Leader holds her level 3 qualification in childcare.
-One nursery assistant holds her NVQ level 3 in childcare and the other has a NVQ level 2 in childcare.
+The Deputy Manager holds her level 3 qualification in childcare.
+One teaching assistant holds her NVQ level 3 in childcare and the other has a NVQ level 2 in childcare.
 Our Apprentice is working towards her level 3 childcare qualification.
 All staff members are DBS checked and all staff are qualified within paediatric first aid certification, renewed every three years and displayed within the classroom.

 Staff work set hours and a weekly rota is displayed.
 Our part-time staff also provide cover where necessary so that the children can see a friendly face rather than agency staff.
 During the week the manager has some office time and key person staff have chance to do learning journeys/online courses/ preparation etc.